 - Stomach or intestinal cancer

 Melena warrants an immediate trip to the vet for further investigation.
-You’ll want to get started on treatment right away to keep your cat comfortable — and make their tummies happy.
+You’ll want to get started on treatment right away to keep your cat comfortable.

 After all, stress can cause inflammation to crop up and give your cat’s GI tract a wobble.
 So can an accidental ingestion of a new food (say, a ladybug?).
-So, trying a few home remedies and monitoring the response isn’t unreasonable.
+So, following these steps and monitoring the response isn’t unreasonable.

-If your cat’s having diarrhea or showing signs of constipation, their body’s craving moisture.
+If your cat has diarrhea or shows signs of constipation, their body is craving water.
 Providing as much water as possible will help.
 Set out extra water bowls, splurge on a water fountain, or make a switch from dry food to canned food.
-Most cats don’t get enough fluid in their day-to-day intake, so providing extra goes a long way.
+Most cats don’t get enough fluid in their day-to-day intake anyway, so providing extra goes a long way.

 Sometimes, your cat needs a GI reset.
 The bloody stools you’re seeing represent inflammation in the system.
 An over-the-counter probiotic can help kick out unwanted bacterial overgrowth, allowing healthy bacteria to settle back in.
 Most cat probiotics mix into canned foods, and cats usually love the flavor.

-Are you seeing constipation warnings?
-A simple teaspoon of pumpkin mixed into your cat’s food will provide the fiber their GI tract needs.
+Are you seeing signs of constipation?
+A teaspoon of pumpkin mixed into your cat’s food will provide the fiber their GI tract needs.
 Sure, cats are carnivores, but they don’t mind that little bit of fruit.
-Just skip pumpkin pie filling: Those spices will make the GI upset worse.
+Just skip pumpkin pie filling: Those spices will worsen GI upset.

 Also, review any recent changes in the household.
 Did the bloody stools appear in the litter box after a new addition?
 Has your cat shown other signs of stress?
 You may need to provide some calming time to help your kitty’s system wind down.

-Sure, it seems silly to scope out your cat’s litter box.
-But there’s a lot of information in your cat’s stools.
-You may find a warning of a brewing problem.
-And while bloody cat stools are frightening, they may not signal a serious issue.
+Sure, it seems silly to scope out your cat’s litter box, but there’s a lot of information in your cat’s stools.
+You may find warning signs of a brewing problem.
+And while bloody cat stools are frightening, they don't always signal a serious issue.
 Keep an eye on your cat first — before you hit the panic button.
 But if you do suspect that something is wrong, always reach out to your veterinarian right away.